-List Objective Number(s)and Objective(s) [Refer to CCR Article 3, Section 7300 (c)] (Priority Service if applicable) , Type of Activity and Funding Source 6 Update Status 7 Admin and grant support Continued
+List Objective Number(s)and Objective(s) [Refer to CCR Article 3, Section 7300 (c)] (Priority Service if applicable) Projected Start and End Dates Type of Activity and Funding Source Update Status 2a.
+The AAS staff will support the work of the Fall Prevention Coalition of San Mateo County and administer the Dignity at Home Fall Prevention Grant 7/1/2024 - 6/30/2028 Admin and grant support

-2b.The ADS staff will promote the PEARLS (Program to Encourage Active, Rewarding Live) evidenced based program.
-7/1/2024 - 6/30/2028 Admin CDA Title IIID Contract Continued 2c.The ADS staff will continue work with Behavioral Health and Recovery Services to connect and collaborate on ways to support older adults through existing programs.
-7/1/2024- 6/30/2028 Admin Continued
+2b.The AAS staff will promote the PEARLS (Program to Encourage Active, Rewarding Live) evidenced based program.
+7/1/2024 - 6/30/2028 Admin CDA Title IIID Contract 2c.The AAS staff will continue work with Behavioral Health and Recovery Services to connect and collaborate on ways to support older adults through existing programs.
+7/1/2024- 6/30/2028 Admin